submas/submas/README.md

 rentry [here](https://rentry.co/distaste) | annoy me [here](https://submas.atabook.org/)

-i own a few other accs on here. @nimbasacity @arcphone @sdra2 @jamato-P

 my interests are a wideeeee spectrum. also also my public chat is off i can't see when you talk to me so pleaaase whisper ~